 But as consumer spending rises in this category (and with it the online market share), two developments that affect dynamic pricing have emerged:

-As more people shop for consumer electronics online, the amount of comparison shopping also increased.
+1. Increased price transparency: As more people shop for consumer electronics online, the amount of comparison shopping also increased.
 Consumers are now far more likely to evaluate a retailer’s prices against the company’s competition.

 This shines a spotlight on your product price and makes it the most important part of each sale.
-Since consumer electronics are typically highly elastic, a 5%-10% difference between your price and your competitor’s could be the deciding factor for a consumer.
+Since consumer electronics are typically highly elastic, a 5%-10% difference between your price and your competitors could be the deciding factor for a consumer.

-Because of this increased demand for price transparency and matching, the number of price changes every day has increased dramatically since the dawn of e-commerce.
+2. More frequent price changes: Because of this increased demand for price transparency and matching, the number of prices changes every day has increased dramatically since the dawn of e-commerce.
 Traditionally, the supplier or the manufacturer would determine the price of a product with a consumer advised price (CAP).
 However, this CAP quickly became irrelevant with the growth of comparison shopping online.

 Today, prices are determined by the retailer instead of a supplier, and are based on a variety of variables, including general market trends, competition prices, and stock levels.